Tarun-vv/Tarun-Photography-Blog-Photos-that-click.github.io/README.md

 Like button was implemented using javascript.

 Feature coming: going to add firebase authentication to include user login and cloud firestore to track the number of likes on photos

+4. Gallery

+Clicking on the "See more" takes you to the gallery page with all the photos in the particular type.